Bhumesh2001/Deep_Thoughts/README.md

 ## Overview

-This is a RESTful API for managing users, built with Node.js, Express.js, and MongoDB.
+This RESTful API for managing users is built with Node.js, Express.js, and MongoDB.
 The API provides CRUD operations for user management.

 ## Tech Stack